-I would tell myself to “Stay focus and Stay the course”.
+I would tell myself to “Stay focused and stay the course”.

 What do you do to turn things around when you’re having a bad day?

 I always look for the things that went well and balance the bad out against the good.
-As of today, the Good always seem to win and that places things back into perspective for me.
+As of today, the good always seems to win, and that places things back into perspective for me.